timholzhey/porth-language/README.md

 This is a Visual Studio Code extension created by Tim Holzhey to add Porth language support.

-[Porth](https://gitlab.com/tsoding/porth) is an imperative, stack-based programming language similar to Forth.
+[Porth](https://gitlab.com/tsoding/porth) is an imperative, stack-based programming language.
 Porth is open-source and is currently being developed by [Alexey Kutepov](https://github.com/rexim) aka [Tsoding](https://www.youtube.com/c/Tsoding).

 Features: